 Quickstart Guides: Arduino IDE 2

 Since PyAvrOCD is integrated into the Arduino IDE 2, it is pretty easy to start debugging.
-Below, you will find three different quickstart guides to set up debugging in the Arduino IDE 2 for the following hardware setups:
+Below, you will find four quickstart guides to start embedded debugging in the Arduino IDE 2 using the following hardware:

 The Atmega328P Xplained Mini development board, which has an Arduino Uno footprint, is ideal for making a first experience with embedded debugging because it already contains an onboard debugger.
 It is simply plug-and-play.